 The Calgary Golf and Country Club, as the name suggests, is located in the heart of Calgary, Alberta, Canada.
 Established in 1897, it is the oldest private course still being played in Alberta today.
-It is the most exclusive course in Calgary, with the waiting list to gain entry being as long as 20 years, one of the longest in all of Canada.
+It is the most exclusive course in Calgary, with the waiting list to gain entry typically varying between 15 and 20 years, one of the longest in all of Canada.

 To say I feel fortunate to be a member at this golf course would be an understatement.
 Every time I set foot on the beautiful property I feel very grateful and privileged.